plamorg/voltproxy/README.md

 ```

 - Each service should have a unique name.
+- Each service can optionally support HTTPS through TLS.
-- For services that redirect to a remote URL, provide the `host` and `redirect` fields.
+- For services that redirect to a remote URL, provide the `redirect` field.
-- For services running in Docker containers, provide the `host` and `container` fields.
+- For services running in Docker containers, provide the `container` field.
   The `container` field should include the name, network, and port of the container.

 ## 🌟 Future Improvements